Context Plane: A Point of View

 Intended audience

 A good reference use case amounts to what Vercel’s GTM team did with their corpus (turbopuffer Vercel case study).
 Gong, Slack, Salesforce per Salesforce account, so AI lead agents can search an account’s full history at runtime.
 One index per account, hybrid (BM25 + vector) search, agents with a search tool.
-Context plane target that same shape: entity = account/user/lead, namespace per entity, hybrid search, cold/warm economics.
-Internal tools, GTM, support, and product—anywhere “give me the best context for this entity” remains the question.
+Context plane targets that same shape: entity = account/user/lead, namespace per entity, hybrid search, cold/warm economics.
+Internal tools, GTM, support, and product (anywhere “give me the best context for this entity” remains the question).

 Early findings

-I’ve built and benchmark an implementation in this direction: Rust for ingest, indexer, and query nodes, with S3-compatible object storage as the only durable store—so it can run as highly scalable serverless (stateless, scale-out, no primary DB).
+I’ve built and benchmarked a prototype in this direction (Rust for ingest, indexer, and query nodes, with S3-compatible object storage as the only durable store) so it can run as serverless that scales (stateless, scale-out, no primary DB).
 A few lessons so far.

 Warm path sits in good shape.
-For vector-only and text-only queries at modest QPS, latency lands where I’d hope: single-digit to low tens of milliseconds (for example, vector warm ~2.8 ms p50, text warm ~4.7 ms p50 at 10k docs, 40 QPS).
+For vector-only and text-only queries at modest QPS, latency lands where I’d hope: single-digit to low tens of milliseconds (e.g. vector warm ~2.8 ms p50, text warm ~4.7 ms p50 at 10k docs, 40 QPS).
 Hybrid warm runs a bit higher but still reasonable (~27 ms p50).
-Thus the core “load shard, run BM25 + vector, merge” path works.
+So the core “load shard, run BM25 + vector, merge” path works.

 All from a single machine, same benchmark harness.